jaidevjoshi83/pdaug/readme.md

 A prebuild build docker image based on the recent galaxy release can be obtained by the link below for a quick installation.

- command run PDAUG-Galaxy server run `docker run -i -t -p 8080:80 jayadevjoshi12/galaxy_pdaug:latest`
+ Command to run PDAUG-Galaxy server on docker `docker run -i -t -p 8080:80 jayadevjoshi12/galaxy_pdaug:latest`

- For more details check the link bellow...
+ For more details about the latest docker image, check the bellow link...

  - [Docker Image](https://github.com/jaidevjoshi83/docker_pdaug)